-This recipe was inspried by my recent trip to Iowa.
+This recipe was inspired by my recent trip to Iowa.
 A few days in Iowa always does my heart good.
-From the people to the food, land and animals, I am always touched by the overall sense of community in every town or city we visit in Iowa.
+From the people to the food, land, and animals, I am always touched by the overall sense of community in every town or city we visit in Iowa.
 Not one state grows people like Iowa does.
 Salt of the earth and cream of the crop, a few sayings rang true in everyone we meet.
 Iowans love Iowa.
 They’re proud to be American, are incredibly hardworking and have amazing moral standards.
 The people of Iowa we met with are all about their community – not just in Iowa – but everywhere in the US.

 Their practices and policies help not only feed our bellies and our cars, but also several countries around the world, where Iowa corn is exported in addition to Iowa pork as well.